narthia/jira-client/README.md

-# @narthia/test-new-client
+# @narthia/jira-client

-A production-ready TypeScript Jira API client with dual ESM/CJS support, designed for both standard Jira REST API and Atlassian Forge applications.
+A Jira API client with dual ESM/CJS support, designed for both standard Jira REST API and Atlassian Forge applications. **This project is 100% written in TypeScript** with comprehensive type definitions and zero runtime dependencies for standard usage.

 ## Features